 Grief due to life changes; noticing changes in yourself personally and on a professional level in addition to your relationships.

 Difficulty asking for support and seeking help from your family, partner, or community.
+Feeling alone or isolated in your emotional experience as a mother.

 Self-Esteem, Confidence, and Compassion

-Consistent demeaning internal perceptions of self including negative self-talk.
+Consistent demeaning internal perceptions of self, including negative self-talk.

 Having difficulty making your own choices or prioritizing your needs due to self-doubt or dependency on reassurance.